KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_advanced.rst

 Logging
 ---------
 Knowage uses the component Log4J to create the log applications.
 Each web application has its own file inside the folder /knowageXXXX/WEB-INF/classes/log4j.properties.
 The content of this file change accordingly to the settings: the **appenders** allows to modify the level of the log.
-As an example, in :numref:`loggappender`, we analize the log file of Knowage.
+As an example, in the following code block, we analize the log file of Knowage.
 In the first part we can set the generation mechanism of the log file, while ih the second one the level of tracing.

 .. _loggappender:
 .. code-block:: bash